MemoryNode API usage

 |---|---|---|---|

-| POST | /v1/memories | K/S | Create a memory; embed, chunk, optional extraction up to 10 child memories |
+| POST | /v1/memories | K/S | Create a memory; embed, chunk; extract defaults to false — set extract: true to opt in to LLM child-memory extraction when plan allows |

 | POST | /v1/memories/conversation | K/S | Create from transcript or messages (transforms → /v1/memories) |